 Please wait while you are redirected.

-Videofluoroscopy and cineradiography are different names for the same procedure that utilizes a technique called fluoroscopy to create real-time video images of internal structures of the body.
-Unlike standard x-rays that take a single picture at one point in time, fluoroscopy provides motion pictures of the body.
-The results of these techniques can be displayed on a video monitor as the procedure is being conducted as well as recorded to allow computer analysis or evaluation at a later time.
+Videofluoroscopy and cineradiography are different names for the same procedure, which uses fluoroscopy to create real-time video images of internal structures of the body.
+Unlike standard x-rays, which take a single picture at one point in time, fluoroscopy provides motion pictures of the body.
+The results of these techniques can be displayed on a video monitor as the procedure is being conducted, as well as recorded, to allow computer analysis or evaluation at a later time.
 Like digital motion x-ray, the results can be evaluated by a physician alone or using the assistance of computer analysis software.

 POLICYThe use of dynamic spinal visualization is considered investigational.